HighGrain · Thinking

 AMBIT as a living framework

-What it means to build a methodology on empirical foundations — and the obligation to update when the evidence does.
+What it means to build a methodology on empirical foundations — and the obligation that creates.

 AMBIT-6 · Alignment Maturity ~8 min read

-Most EA frameworks are static.
-They are written by committees or individual practitioners, published, and then updated on cycles driven more by commercial considerations than by new evidence.
-The version an organisation implements this year is essentially the same as the version someone implemented five years ago, regardless of what has been learned in the interim.
+Most EA frameworks are frozen.
+They are written, published, certified, and then periodically revised in ways that reflect commercial considerations as much as new evidence.
+The version you implement today is essentially the same framework someone implemented years ago, regardless of what the discipline has learned in the interim.

-AMBIT is grounded in empirical research — in what organisations that actually achieve business-IT alignment do, documented systematically across many cases.
+AMBIT is grounded in empirical research — in what organisations that genuinely achieve business-IT alignment actually do.
 That grounding creates an obligation that a theoretically constructed framework does not have: the obligation to update when the evidence updates.
-Every structural choice in AMBIT — the six artefact types, the three processes, the four governance forums, the maturity stages — reflects what the evidence shows.
-When the evidence changes, AMBIT changes.

 References